gjmcn/zap/docs/contents-md/dom.md

 <b><i>all elements</i></b>: {#all-elements}

-  * CSS selector string &#8594; all matching elements in the document; where relevant, the operator returns the elements as an array.
+  * CSS selector string &#8594; all matching elements; where relevant, the operator returns the elements as an array.

   * non-string iterable &#8594; all elements of the iterable; where relevant, the operator returns the iterable.